-Topic 10: The musculoskeletal system – You’ll discover how bones, joints, muscles and nerves work together to allow movement of the body.
+Chosen topic: The musculoskeletal system – You’ll discover how bones, joints, muscles and nerves work together to allow movement of the body.
 You’ll also learn about the various roles that calcium plays in this system.

-Topic 11: Stress – Stress is a major cause of human disease and mental health problems, yet stress can also be beneficial.
+Chosen topic: Stress – Stress is a major cause of human disease and mental health problems, yet stress can also be beneficial.
 You’ll explore this conundrum.

-Topic 12: Fertility and reproduction – You’ll explore the topic of infertility in both men and women.
+Chosen topic: Fertility and reproduction – You’ll explore the topic of infertility in both men and women.
 You’ll learn about the hormonal and cellular events that prepare a woman’s body for reproduction and pregnancy.
 The topic concludes with the birth of a human child.

 You will learn

 As well as studying key physiological and anatomical principles of human biology, you’ll also develop your skills for further study in health and biological sciences, including evaluating evidence; handling numbers; presenting data; writing skills; and using information technology.

 You need appropriate knowledge of biology or health.